 - 4.4 Schedule III: Density and Dimensional Regulations Non Residential: See attached table, last column "Minimum Open Space".
 Notes: 17.
 Overlay districts in which more stringent requirements apply supercede those as required under Schedule II and III.
 Also add note to Schedule III Notes: 18.
 For lot redevelopment, minimum open space requirements may be substituted if additional landscape planting is proposed for on or off-site as deemed appropriate by the Code Enforcement Officer.
 See attached chart. - 5.2 Special Exceptions; Revise C as follows: "That the proposed use will be compatible with the zone district and adjoining post 1972 development where it is to be located.
-Adjoining principal uses in existence prior to 1972 (generally referred to as grand-fathered uses), that are not permitted uses as listed in 4.2 Schedule 1: Permitted Use, shall not be considered in determining the compatibility of an applicant's proposed use. " - 7.7.1.
+Adjoining principal uses in existence prior to 1972 (generally referred to as grand-fathered uses), that are not permitted uses as listed in 4.2 Schedule 1: Permitted Use, shall not be considered in determining the compatibility of an applicant's proposed use. " - 5.3 Existing Regulations by adding a new sub-section entitled "5.3.5 Removal of Damaged Structures" and to read as follows: "No owner or occupant of land within the Town of Exeter shall permit fire ruins or other ruins to be left on their property, but shall within three (3) months remove and refill the same to clear ground level.
+The Building Inspector/Code Enforcement Officer upon request for reasonable cause that he/she may deem adequate may authorize an extension of up to sixty (60) days. - 7.7.1.
 General Regulations Governing Open Space Development Density Bonus: Add the following bonus and renumber. - B. Density bonus of 15% above that indicated by the yield plan will be provided for developments that will guarantee: - 1.
 20% or more of the units constructed will be sold at initial sale for a price that can be afforded by a household with an income not more than 120% of the median family income for Rockingham County, as published by US Department of Housing and Urban Development; - 2.
 10% or more of the units constructed will be sold at initial sale for a price that can be afforded by a household with an income not more than 80% of the median family income for Rockingham County, as published by US Department of Housing and Urban Development; - 3.
 Units will be sold with deed restrictions and a recorded housing agreement that limit, for a period of 5 years, the resale value of the unit to not more than the purchase price plus two times the accumulated consumer price index. - 4.
 The units shall be on-site.